Code-Institute-Submissions/thrill-seekers/README.md

 Thrill Theeker is a web application that allows users to find out about, rate and share information about open air parks.
 The application's architecture consists of several reusable components that streamline development and ensure a consistent user experience.

 ### Core component
 - Asset: This component manages the display of a spinner or an image along with an optional message.
 It is used in various parts of the application, e.g. ProfilesPage, ParksPage, ParkPage, ParkCreateForm, to provide visual feedback when loading data.
 - Avatar: This component displays users' profile pictures.
-It is reused in the NavBar, park, RatingPark and in RatingsCreate Form.
+It is reused in the NavBar, Park, RatingPark and in RatingsCreate Form.
 - NavBar: The Navbar is used on every page.
 This is necessary for seamless navigation through the app.
-- StarRating: The Star Rating is used on Rating Create Form, Rating EditForm, RatingPark and on the RatingProfile.
+- StarRating: The star rating is used on Rating CreateForm, Rating EditForm, RatingPark and on the RatingProfile.
 It generates the 5 star rating.

 ### Component Pages